domonda/api/README.md

-If content-hash duplicates are uploaded as overlapping requests where the first request hasn't had enough time yet to create a document with an ID in the database then the filename of the first still processing upload is returend as `processingFileName`:
+If content-hash duplicates are uploaded as overlapping requests where the first request hasn't had enough time yet to create a document with an ID in the database then the filename of the first still processing upload is returned as `processingFileName``:

 ```json
 {